-Golf ball size is measured in millimeters.
+The golf ball size is measured in millimeters.
 It’s a metric system, so the measurement has no units of measure attached to it.
 The most common golf balls are between 45 and 50 mm in diameter (1.8 inches).
-There are also some golf balls that are smaller, called “mini” golf balls, which measure 42 mm in diameter (1.65 inches).
+Some golf balls are smaller, called “mini” golf balls, which measure 42 mm in diameter (1.65 inches).

 What is the diameter of a normal golf ball?

 The diameter of a golf ball is 1.68 inches, or 4.27 centimeters (cm).
-Golf balls are required to be between 1.62 and 2.00 cm in diameter, so the most common size is about 1.68 cm across with a weight of 45-46 grams for men’s golf balls and 38-39 grams for women’s golf balls
+Golf balls must be between 1.62 and 2.00 cm in diameter, so the most common size is about 1.68 cm across, with a weight of 45-46 grams for men’s golf balls and 38-39 grams for women’s golf balls.

 Golf Ball Size History (British Ball & American Ball)

 The history of golf balls is a long and winding one.
 From the earliest days, when golf was played with wooden clubs and balls made from leather stuffed with feathers or hair, to today’s high-tech equipment that includes metal drivers and titanium clubheads, there have been many changes in ball design over the centuries.

 One of the earliest recorded references to golf is in a 1457 Act of Parliament in Scotland, which banned the game’s playing because it interfered with archery practice.
 The first known mention of golf balls was around 1502 when King James IV of Scotland gifted a set of leather balls to Pope Alexander VI.

 In 1764, the first-ever patent for a golf ball was issued to Scottish doctor William Taylor.
 His design was made from boiled feathers and covered in gutta-percha (a natural rubber).
 This ball was much easier to hit than its predecessors and quickly became popular with players.